When considering higher education, online colleges in Missouri are a great option that offers flexibility.

-Through new initiatives and assessments designed to evaluate schools, and numerous grant and scholarship programs that help keep them affordable, Missouri is working hard to improve higher education programs and make them accessible to all residents.
+Through new initiatives and assessments designed to evaluate schools, and numerous grant and scholarship programs that help keep them affordable, Missouri is working to improve higher education programs and make them accessible to many.

 Overview of Higher Education in Missouri

 Missouri is home to 91 degree-granting institutions, according to a report by the National Center for Education Statistics (NCES).
 Of these, 27 are public schools, 57 are non-profit private schools, and 13 are for-profit private schools.

 The average cost of tuition and fees at a 4-year public institution is $8,994 for Missouri residents and $21,880 for non-residents, according to the NCES.
 Students from the Midwest may get an even better deal thanks to Missouri’s partnership with the Midwest Student Exchange Program (MSEP).

 Editorial Listing ShortCode:

 MSEP gives Missouri residents the opportunity to enroll at public schools in any of the 9 participating states for no more than 150% of the in-state tuition rate.
 The state of Missouri links funds for their public colleges to performance measures.
 Rather than focusing on enrollment numbers, schools are assessed and funded based on factors such as quality of learning and degree completion.

 The state’s goal, Missouri’s Big Goal for Higher Education, is for 60% of the adult population to have a certificate or degree by 2025.

 Employment Outlook for College Graduates in Missouri